mad-ady/ansible-grok-exporter/README.md

 grok-exporter
 =========

-Installs with Ansible Grok exporter for Prometheus from https://github.com/fstab/grok_exporter
+Installs with Ansible Grok exporter for Prometheus from https://github.com/fstab/grok_exporter.
+This fork supports both systemd and sysvinit.

 Requirments
 --------------